 Long distance running is a physically taxing sport, there’s no secret about it.
 But with the right training plan and mental preparation, it’s possible for just about any runner to conquer their long runs.

-That is, as long as you know what to do during a long run.
+Knowing what to do during a long run is key.